 Thank you, love Harry.

-Update: Just to let you know I am on the mend after yesterday’s near death experience on the A38.
+Update: Just to let you know I am on the mend after my near death experience on the A38.
 Thank you to Linda for patching me up and Ashley for the rescue and the brilliant staff at Gloucester Royal Hospital for treating my extensive injuries.
 The NHS rocks.
 Photos of Cheddar Reservoir will be delayed for a few days.
-But my cycle ride from Land’s End to John O’Groats remains in the diary for June 25th.
+But my cycle ride from Land’s End to John O’Groats has been put back to August.
 Thank you for the kind messages.
 (B/W photo due to a rather bloodied head.)

 Pictured: Linda and Ashley at the hospital.